iamckn/iamckn.github.io/source/_posts/2015-03-14-ck-the-setup.markdown

 ###I use an acer c720p Chromebook as my main laptop.
 I tinkered with it, got rid of the chrome OS and replaced it with archlinux.
 It's a nifty liitle machine that is light and portable.
 It has a 32GB SSD and about 7 hours of battery life which I love.
 The processor and ram are not as high as I'd like but it does the job.

 ###For the heavy lifting I have a Samsung laptop which I dual boot Kali Linux and Windows.
-It's a core i5 with 6GB ram and Nvidia graphics card though not one of the high end ones :(.
+It's a core i5 with 6GB ram and Nvidia graphics card, not one of the high end ones though :(.
 It also has a 750GB hard drive which comes in handy for stuff such as virtual machines and large wordlists.

 ###I also have a raspberry pi model B. I play around with it and use it for experiments and diverse projects.
 Right now it has Kali Linux on it.

-###My phone is a Nexus 5 - great phone!
+###My phone is a Nexus 5 - awesome phone!
 It serves all my needs and more.
 I have set up Nethunter on it and it comes in handy in remote testing and exploitation :).
-I see it remaining as my phone for a long time!
+I see it remaining as my phone for a long time.

 ###I read a lot and have a Kindle Paperwhite 2.
 Next to my phone, it's the device I take almost everywhere with me.
-It's battery lasts forever and the reading experience is amazing whatever the lighting conditions.
+Its battery lasts forever and the reading experience is amazing whatever the lighting conditions.

 ###I also have some interest in photography and own a Nikon P520 camera.
 It serves my casual needs adequately and the zoom - 42x - is awesome!